Experience a painless root canal treatment

 A human tooth can broadly be divided into two parts i.e. crown and root.
-The crown consists of – enamel, gum and dentin; on the other hand the root section of the tooth consists of – pulp chamber, root canal containing pulp tissue, bone, supporting ligament, root end opening etc. The soft pulp under the hard dentin layer is contains blood vessels, nerves and connective tissue and is responsible for growth and development of the hard tissues surrounding the tooth.
+The crown consists of – enamel, dentin and pulp chamber; on the other hand the root section of the tooth consists of – root canal containing pulp tissue, bone, supporting ligament, root end opening etc. The soft pulp under the hard dentin layer contains blood vessels and nerves.
 If the tooth is fully matured, it will survive without the pulp because of the nourishment given by the surrounding tissues.

 The root canal treatment is a dental procedure wherein the tooth can be fixed by removing the pulp chamber of the tooth and filling it with an apt filler material.
 This is normally done when the tooth can neither be filled nor restored by any other means and this is due to the fact that the decay has reached the tooth nerve or the tooth has become infected.

 You can prevent extraction of the tooth by performing the root canal treatment on the tooth whose nerve has been killed or severely decayed or damaged and this is the final attempt to save the tooth prior to extraction.
 If the RCT is successful, all the germs in the root area would have been removed and this tooth can last for a very long time.

 The root canal treatment is known by various names – RCT, endodontic treatment, Root canal or Root canal therapy.
 The origin of the word endodontic is from two Greek words “Endo” – meaning inside – and “odont” meaning tooth”.
 This treatment is basically meant for treating the inside of the tooth.